Select Page

 I started the project by digging in to what resources were already saying about how to write error messages.

 One of the resources had a sizable chart explaining the types of errors.
-While it seemed like a good place to start, the chart was too unwieldly to understand at a glance.
+While it seemed like a good place to start, the chart was too unwieldy to understand at a glance.

 I condensed the chart into a glanceable size and presented it to the team.
 I explained my understanding of why error scenarios were grouped the way they were.